Geographic Distribution and Habitat

 As with almost all primates, tactile communication is also very important.
 For the Sclater’s guenon, grooming behavior indicates a close relationship, as does touching between mothers and their young or between mates.
 Rival males can be physically aggressive toward one another.

 Due to the fact that biologists and researchers did not begin observing the Sclater’s guenon until 1988, and even then could only gather cursory details, there is not much information available about their reproductive habits.
-However, other members of their genus are polygynous, so it is reasonable to assume the Sclater’s guenon is as well.
+However, other members of their genus are polygynous (males mate with multiple females), so it is reasonable to assume the Sclater’s guenon is as well.
 Males are opportunistic in regard to copulation with females and they engage in head weaving as an important courtship ritual.
 Females are able to produce their first young at about 5 to 6 years of age.

 Generally, the mating season for Sclater’s guenons corresponds with the period of the most food availability, which is July through September, give or take a couple weeks.
 Gestation lasts for about 6 months and birth occurs anywhere from December until February.
 Infants weigh 14 oz (400 g) at birth and they cling to their mother’s underbelly for quite some time.
 They finished nursing by about 9 months of age.